 To play cross harp, find out what key the song is in, and use the harp from the next key counterclockwise.
+For a song in E, use an A harp.
 For a song in A, use a D harp.
 For a song in D, use a G harp.
-For a song in G, use a C harp, and so on.
+For a song in G, use a C harp.
+And so on.

 When you blow in cross harp, you get the IV (C) chord.
 You can’t play the V7 (D7) directly, but you can fudge it in a couple of interesting ways.
-If you play on the bottom two holes you get D7sus4, and if you draw on holes 4, 5 and 6, you imply D7#9, which sounds pretty darn hip.
-The blues scale works for those chords too.
-In fact, the blues scale works in just about any harmonic situation you might find yourself in.
+If you play on the bottom two holes, you get D7sus4, and if you draw on holes 4, 5 and 6, you imply D7#9, which sounds extremely hip.
+You can also play the blues scale over any chord, it’s a universal harmonic solvent.

 Bending and microtones

 By far the hardest aspect of playing harmonica is learning how to bend notes so they go intentionally flat.
-This technique of playing between the piano keys is essential to soulful blues (and rock, and country, etc.) Here’s a handy video explanation.
+This technique of playing between the piano-key pitches is essential to soulful blues (and rock, and country, etc.) Here’s a handy video explanation of bending.

 Bending takes a lot of practice.
-You’ll try and try and try and it won’t happen, and then all of a sudden you pick up the harp one day and you can bend effortlessly.
+You’ll try and try and try, and it won’t happen.
+Then a few weeks later, you pick up the harp and find that you can suddenly bend effortlessly.
 Hang in there.

 Harmonica does not get along well with minor keys, sad to say.
-It’s easy to play dorian mode if you use a harp tuned a whole step below the key of the song.
-But not that many songs are solely in dorian, and the natural sixth clashes horribly with natural or harmonic minor.
-So either you can carefully avoid the sixth, or try to bend it down to flat six.
-Either way, it’s awkward.
+It’s easy to play Dorian mode if you use a harp tuned a whole step below the key of the song.
+But not that many songs are solely in Dorian, and the natural sixth clashes horribly with natural or harmonic minor.
+If you want to play either of those scales, you can either carefully avoid the sixth, or try to bend it down to flat six.
+Either way, it’s awkward at best.
 You can buy special harmonicas tuned to natural and harmonic minor scales, but that’s a pain too.